Nameless Rumia's Wiki

 The general appeal for the individual is that wiki software is really easy to use, compared to blogs and static pages, and things like arbitrary hierarchies (e.g. 'editorships'), edit wars, notability, talk pages, or vandalism aren't a problem if you have full control over it.
 If the personal wiki is local or offline, petty things like copyright violations, DMCA, legal threats, or plagiarism are even less of a problem.

-For readers, personal wikis are interesting for the same reasons why people even bother to read blog posts or status updates on social media.
-You have immediate access to a subject and don't need to sift through thirty pages to get an understanding of a person's undiluted thoughts, and it feels more human since it's run by a person and not a faceless collective like regular wikis.
+For readers, personal wikis are interesting for the same reason why people even bother to read blog posts or status updates on social media.
+You have immediate access to a subject and, probably, don't need to sift through thirty pages to get an understanding of a person's undiluted thoughts, plus it feels more 'human' since it's run by a person and not a faceless collective like regular wikis.

 Wiki software